During this time, you may experience several side effects. The four major side effects your healthcare team will carefully watch for are:

 - persistent coughing, difficulty breathing

-- nervous system problems such as headache, trouble
+- nervous system problems such as headache, trouble, vision changes, or weakness

-Although these symptoms can be caused by other, less serious health problems, you should report them to your doctor immediately because prompt treatment of HLH/MAS is important.
+Although other, less serious health problems can cause these symptoms, you should report them to your doctor immediately because prompt treatment of these conditions is essential.